How To Achieving Positive Expectations: 6 Tips

-No matter what you expect out of life, no matter what you believe what is stopping you from achieving what you want out of yourself and your life accomplishments.
-No matter what difficulties you might be facing in your life or problem circumstances you have, everything comes back to the expectations you are living by.
+No matter what you expect out of life, no matter what you strive for might be stopping you from achieving what you want out of yourself and your life accomplishments.
+No matter what difficulties you might be facing in your life right now or problem circumstances you have been experiencing, everything comes back to the expectations you are living by.

-If you want to fulfill expectations you carry and overcome an obstacle, you must start with your knowing your expectations up close and personal.
+If you want to fulfill expectations you carry and overcome an obstacle, you must start with your knowing what your expectations are through awareness.

-To start you need to know what an expectation is.
+To start to change you need to know what is an expectation.

 What is an expectation?
-For the purpose of addressing this topic, expectation will be defined as accomplishments, behaviors, personal beliefs, loyalties, performance (success, fear of failure) and personal beliefs that are future projections taught or place upon a person by others who him or her have an emotional attachment too.
-The emotional attachment can be negative or positive causing expectations to be projected wants, demands or wishes.
+For the purpose of addressing this topic, the word expectation will be defined as accomplishments, behaviors, personal beliefs, loyalties, performance (success, or failure) and personal beliefs that are future projections taught or place upon a person by others who he or she have an emotional attachment too.
+The emotional attachment can be negative or positive causing expectations to accept unhealthy demands, life direction, needs, wants, or wishes.

-External validation is the act of a person seeking other people’s judgment of them to affirm their own view of self.
-External validation is the precursor to the incorporation of expectations in a person.
-External validation is other's opinions, perceptions and prejudices taught to us and we take them as more true or more right than our own.
-What cause causes us to except other’s validation?
+External validation is the act of you seeking another person's positive judgment of them to affirm their own view of self.
+External validation is the precursor to the acceptance of distorted or unhealthy expectations from another person.
+External validation is other's opinions, perceptions and prejudices taught to you or forced upon you through an emotional attachment Therefore you take them on as your own.
+What cause causes you to accept other’s validation?
 It is the emotional acceptance or type of love you want from the other person.
-The external validation stirs up.
-Healthy external validation is when you use it for reference not the truth.
-In order to take in external validation and have it be healthy one has to have a strong and supportive internal validation to begin with.
+The external validation stirs up personal confusion.

-An intense need for other’s external validation has been a strong indicator that one is living by someone else's expectations.
-When one is externally validating, their personal authority, beliefs, expectations, goals, philosophy and values are being overlooked and undervalued.
-If this is occurring then personal trust is lost, doubt sets in, decisions are questioned and judgment of your performance and you become severely critical of yourself.
+An intense desire or need for other’s external validation is a strong indicator you are living by someone else's expectations.
+When you're externally validating, you overlook and devalued your personal authority, beliefs, expectations, goals, philosophy, and values as well as yourself.
+If this is occurring then personal trust is lost, disappointment and self-doubt sets in.
+You question your decisions and judgment of your performance and you become severely critical of yourself.
 Also, you shift your loyalty away from yourself and believe other people's assessment and judgment of you.
-Your mindset shifts to a negative position.
-The person acts, thinks and feels as dictated by other people wants, wishes and projections.
+Your mindset shifts to a totally negative position toward yourself.
+You act, feel, thinks and react as dictated by other people's wants, wishes, and projections.

-An example is where a son grew up attempting to be what his father wanted him to be, he feels lost and disappointed in himself because he involved himself in sports when it was not his passion and didn't like it.
+An example is when a son grows up attempting to be what his father wanted him to be, he feels lost and disappointed in himself because he involved himself in sports when it was not his passion and didn't like it.
 He goes on to law school because his father always wanted him to be a lawyer.
-He graduates and once in a law practice, he finds himself angry, disappointed and unfulfilled.
-To compensate, he submerges himself in alcohol and not knowing why.
+He graduated from law school and once in law practice, he finds himself angry, disappointed and unfulfilled.
+To compensate, he submerges himself in alcohol and never knows why.

 In examining and contemplating on this subject of expectations further, all the elements can be placed into a mathematical formula.